Darth-218/ash/README.md

 - [ ] Default shell process: Darth
 - [ ] Makefile: Zein
-- [ ] Create a default path to store all the commands
+- [ ] Create a default path to store all the commands: Afifi
-- [ ] Create a history file
+- [ ] Create a history file: Afifi

 ### Commands